OHIO-ECT/ECT-Lab-Introduction/tasks/Task-GNS3-Projects.md

 - "Windows-Desktop-1", a Windows Desktop (GUI)<br><br>
 ![](./images/lab1-pic1.png)

-8. For the non GUI machines it is possible to close the console and the GNS3 object will continue to operate.
+8. It is possible to close the console of a GNS3 object and it will continue to operate normally (it would be like turning off the monitor on a physical computer).
 The console can be restored by right click on the object and selecting "Console".

 9. Operating systems running inside operating systems (with windows inside windows) can be a very [Inception] idea.
 If this idea gives a headache, **it is being done correctly**.
 Much of what we do as IT Professional is virtual.
 This type of environment is a very good example.
 For some help with this idea see [ECT Tech Nugget - N34.0 - Technology Perspective](https://youtu.be/ixrzbdUu8yQ.)